 GASB Statement No. 93, Replacement of Interbank Offered Rates, ("GASB 93").
-Some governments have entered into agreements in which variable payments made or received depend on an interbank offered rate ("IBOR") - most notably, the London Interbank Offered Rate ("LIBOR").
-As a result of global reference rate reform, LIBOR is expected to cease to exist in its current form at the end of 2021, prompting governments to amend or replace financial instruments for the purpose of replacing LIBOR with other reference rates, by either changing the reference rate or adding or changing fallback provisions related to the reference rate.
-The objective of GASB 93 is to address those and other accounting and financial reporting implications that result from the replacement of an IBOR.
-The removal of LIBOR as an appropriate benchmark interest rate is effective for reporting periods ending after December 31, 2021.
-All other requirements of this Statement are effective for reporting periods beginning after June 15, 2020.
-However, with the issuance of GASB 95 in May 2020, the effective date of GASB 93 was postponed for one year.
+The objective of GASB 93 is to address the accounting and financial reporting implications that result from the replacement of interbank offering rates ("IBOR").
+As a result of global reference rate reform, LIBOR will cease to exist in its current form on June 30, 2023, which prompted governments to amend or replace financial instruments for the purpose of replacing LIBOR with other reference rates, by either changing the reference rate or adding or changing fallback provisions related to the reference rate.
 The Authority has completed the process of evaluating GASB 93 and implementation is referenced under note 10.